Primordial Gravitational Waves in Running Vacuum Cosmologies: Introduction

-In this paper we analyze the production of primordial gravitational waves (GW) for a particular case of this class of nonsingular models, when $\Lambda(H)$ behaves like $\rho_{\text{vac}}(H) = \rho_b + \alpha H^{3}/H_I$, where $\rho_{b}$ is the constant bare vacuum energy density, $H$ is the Hubble parameter and $H_I$ is the primordial inflationary scale.
-The GW equation is derived and its time-dependent part numerically integrated since the primordial de Sitter stage.
-As we shall see, for higher frequencies ($\nu \gtrsim 100$ kHz) the predicted spectrum departs from the standard inflationary prediction, and, as such, these models are distinguishable if high frequency gravitational wave detectors become operative and reach the expected sensitivity in the near future.
-In general grounds, this signal reinforces the possibility of a new observational approach to inflationary physics, and provides additional motivation in the search for stochastic background of gravitational waves at high frequencies \cite{Tashiro2004,Easther2006,Garcia2008}).
+As we shall see, for higher frequencies ($\nu \gtrsim 100$ kHz) the predicted spectrum departs from the standard inflationary prediction, and, as such, these models are distinguishable if high frequency GW detectors become operative and reach the expected sensitivity in the near future.
+In general grounds, this signal reinforces the possibility of a new observational approach to inflationary physics, and provides additional motivation in the search for stochastic background of GWs at high frequencies \cite{Tashiro2004,Easther2006,Garcia2008}).
 It is also argued that similar results remain valid for generic decaying vacuum cosmologies with an initial de Sitter stage supported by a power-law $H^{n}$ with $n>2$.

-\section{The Model: Basic Equations}
+\section{The model: basic equations}

 Let us now consider that the Universe is described by a flat Friedmann-Lem\^aitre-Robertson-Walker (FLRW) geometry.
 In the co-moving coordinate system, the background line element reads ($c=1$):